Al Shabaab says extends reach into Somalia's Puntland

 Last month, Canadian oil and gas exploration company Africa Oil Corp. began drilling an exploratory well in Puntland, the first to be sunk in the country since civil war erupted two decades ago.

-Africa Oil and its partners in the two Puntland licences, Australia’s Red Emperor and Range Resources, are targetting prospective resources of over 300 million barrels of recoverable oil.
+Africa Oil and its partners in the two Puntland licenses, Australia’s Red Emperor and Range Resources, are targeting prospective resources of over 300 million barrels of recoverable oil.

 In a country that has lacked effective central government for two decades, Puntland’s relative stability is showcased by foreign powers advocating a loose federal political system in Somalia.